stacks-network/docs/_core/smart/tutorial.md

     )
     ```

-    On the first line, a new public method `say-hi` is declared.
+    On the first line, a new public function `say-hi` is declared.
 To create private functions, you would use the `define-private` function.
-Note that only public functions can be called from outside e.g., through other smart contracts.
+Private functions can only be executed by the current smart contract and not from the outside.
+Only public functions can be called from outside e.g., through other smart contracts or applications.
+The need to call another smart contract can have different reasons.
+It allows to reuse existing smart contracts published by other developers.
+It may also be required because complex implementations are often split out into a set of contracts to achieve a [separation of concerns](https://en.wikipedia.org/wiki/Separation_of_concerns).

-    The method doesn't take any parameters and simply returns "hello world" using the [`ok`](https://docs.blockstack.org/core/smart/clarityref#ok) response constructor.
+    The function doesn't take any parameters and simply returns "hello world" using the [`ok`](https://docs.blockstack.org/core/smart/clarityref#ok) response constructor.

-    Let's review the second public method, `echo-number`.
+    Let's review the second public function, `echo-number`.
 As opposed to the function before, this takes an input parameter of the type [`int`](https://docs.blockstack.org/core/smart/clarityref#int-type).
 Along with integer, Clarity supports the following types:
    * [uint](https://docs.blockstack.org/core/smart/clarityref#uint-type): 16-byte unsigned integer
    * [principal](https://docs.blockstack.org/core/smart/clarityref#principal-type): spending entity, roughly equivalent to a Stacks address
    * [boolean](https://docs.blockstack.org/core/smart/clarityref#bool-type): `true` or `false`
    * [buffer](https://docs.blockstack.org/core/smart/clarityref#buffer-type): fixed-length byte buffers
    * [tuple](https://docs.blockstack.org/core/smart/clarityref#tuple-type): named fields in keys and values

-    The function simply uses the `ok` response and returns the value passed to the method.
+    The function simply uses the `ok` response and returns the value passed to the function.

 ## Step 3: Running tests